tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

    <inventory/avg_cost/definite_rule>`.

 .. example::
-   Although the average cost method is not recalculated, delivering `10 tables` means that the inventory value decreases.
-In Odoo, sell 10 tables to a customer by going to the :guilabel:`Sales` app and create a new quotation.
-Fill in the :guilabel:`Customer` name field and add `Table` under the :guilabel:`Product`.
+   Although the average cost valuation is not recalculated, delivering `10 tables` means that the inventory value decreases.
+In Odoo, sell 10 tables to a customer by going to the :guilabel:`Sales` app and creating a new quotation.
+Fill in the :guilabel:`Customer` field and add `Table` under the :guilabel:`Product`.
 Save and confirm the :abbr:`SO (Sales Order)`, and select the :guilabel:`Delivery` smart button to prepare the 10 tables for shipment.
-On the outgoing screen, click :guilabel:`Validate` and the tables have officially left the warehouse.
+On the delivery order screen, click :guilabel:`Validate` to confirm that the tables have officially left the warehouse.

-   In the inventory valuation report for `Table` found in :menuselection:`Inventory --> Reporting --> Inventory Valuation`, the first record in white displays how delivery decreases the total value of the product, table, in stock.
+   In the inventory valuation report for `Table` found in :menuselection:`Inventory --> Reporting --> Inventory Valuation`, the first record in white displays how the delivery decreases the total value of the product in stock by 10 units.
 What is not represented in this stock valuation record is the revenue made from this sale, so this decrease is not a loss to the company.

    .. image:: avg_price_valuation/inventory-val-send-10-tables.png